krishnaIndia/rfcs/text/0038-launcher-api-v0.6/api/structured-data.md

 ## Read Data

-- Reads data from SD.
-If versioned SD, the latest version is read by default
+Reads data from Structured Data.
+If it is a versioned Structured Data, the latest version is read by default unauthorised access is allowed.

 ### Request